 - RPE 1 to 5.
 You should easily be able to hold a conversation with a training partner.
 Your heart rate in general will be below 65% of the maximum.
 This is a great RPE to be at during warm-up, cool-down, and stretching or dynamic exercises.

 - RPE 6 to 7.
 You are still considered easy pace/efforts.
 You are running slightly above what you can maintain a steady conversation, 65-75% of maximum heart rate.

 - RPE 7 to 8.
-You are now working at moderate to hard paced efforts where you can hear your breathing, but your not breathing hard.
-This effort is typically 75-80% of maximum heart rate.
+You are now working at moderate to hard paced efforts where you can hear your breathing, but you’re not breathing hard.
+This effort is typically 75-80% of the maximum heart rate.

 - RPE 8-9.
 You are running at intense efforts and paces.
 You should be breathing hard and your heart rate is between 80-95% of your maximum.